FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 ```

 In the [next post](../02_integration) I will cover exposing this code as a NixOs module that wraps our binary with the systemd service.
-I'll also showcase a very powerful feature of NixOs - integration tests using VMs using Quemu as the backend!
+Plus, I'm excited to highlight a powerful feature of NixOS: integration tests using VMs, with QEMU as the backend!"

 If you want to see more of similar write-ups you might follow me on mastodon [@flakm](https://hachyderm.io/@flakm).